 Think About This

 Within the King James Bible, every verse containing the word “Hell” (with one exception) refers either to the grave (sheh-ole’ or hades), or to the Valley of Hinnom, Jerusalem’s city dump.
-Ancient translators substituted “Hell” for these Hebrew and Greek words, so they could manufacture support for their artificial doctrine of eternal punishing (the single exception, II Peter 2:4, will be addressed later).
+Ancient translators substituted “Hell” for these Hebrew and Greek words, so they could manufacture support for their artificial doctrine of eternal punishing (the single exception, II Peter 2:4, will be addressed later in this book).

 The Smoke of Eternal Torment